-Recently, visit this Bloomsbury-publisher of the Harry Potter series-announced that they would released a three book box set in fall 2012.
+Recently, Bloomsbury-publisher of the Harry Potter series-announced that they would released a three book box set in fall 2012.

 So the announcement of a three book box set kind of got people excited.
 Potter fans have been dying for an encyclopedia (put on hold indefinitely), Hogwarts: A History, A History of Magic and other books found in the HP universe.

 I, on the other hand, did not get my hopes up.
 Let’s face it.
 JKR has been working on all that extra stuff for Pottermore (when the heck are we going to see more?!) and she is putting out a new novel in September.
 I just don’t see her having the time to write anything else.

 And of course, I ended up being right.
 Bloomsbury announced just a few days ago that this box set was to include: Fantastic Beasts and Where to Find Them, Quidditch Through the Ages, and The Tales of Beedle the Bard.
 Its a special edition box set, first time they are all available in hardback, etc.

 And while I am most likely going to be purchasing this because, its insanely hard to deny, I’m a Harry Potter addict and I need anything that has the boy wizard on it, I’m not really excited about it.
 Straight up, I already own all three of these.
 Most Potterheads own all three of these.
 I’m all for special editions and releasing but does anyone else think, maybe its just too soon?
 It seems more like they’re trying to capitalize on the fame and popularity of Harry Potter at this exact moment.